Stay At Home Order Rules: What Can You Do & Not Do If Instructed Not To Leave Your House?

 What Can You Do?

 Do continue buying groceries.
-Under all of the stay-at-home orders, supermarkets have been universally deemed as an essential business.
-Recent weeks have seen packed supermarkets as panicked shoppers have bought beyond what they need.
+Under all stay-at-home orders, supermarkets have been universally deemed as essential businesses.
+Recent weeks have seen packed supermarkets as panicked shoppers bought beyond what they need.
 Despite this, the markets have generally kept up with demand.
-Take the needs of the community around you when doing your shop and follow the rules considering item quotas and social distancing while out.
-These rules apply to other businesses that so far have generally been determined essential, including gas stations, liquor stores, banks, veterinary hospitals, pharmacies and drug stores.
+Take the needs of the community around you into account when you shop and follow the rules regarding item quotas and social distancing while out.
+These rules apply to other businesses that so far have generally been determined essential, including gas stations, liquor stores, banks, veterinary hospitals, and drug stores.

 Do go to your local doctor.
-Doctor’s offices are essential and during this crisis have become even more so for those who are sick but do not exhibit Coronavirus symptoms.
+Doctor’s offices are essential and have become even more so during this crisis for those who are sick but do not exhibit coronavirus symptoms.
 COVID-19 is not the only health issue affecting society, but it will be leading to packed hospitals across the country.
 While efforts have been made to shield those with COVID-19 symptoms from those dealing with other illnesses, avoiding emergency rooms and dealing with your personal doctor instead will keep you safe and allow medical professionals to better weather the storm.

 Do responsibly go outside.
 The stay-at-home order isn’t a lockdown and does allow for residents to go outside in certain circumstances not related to essential businesses.
 The most common cases involve going out for a jog or taking a pet on a walk.
 Being stuck inside in such uncertain times can have a physical and mental impact, and some physical activity outdoors can help things seem a little more normal.
 Still, that’s not a reason to start a running club.
 Social distancing is of the utmost importance and outdoor activities should be solitary affairs if possible.